awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-codecommit.md

 **To set up a local repository**

 In this step, you set up a local repository to connect to your remote CodeCommit repository\.
+**Note**
+You are not required to set up a local repository\.
+You can also use the console to upload files as described in [Step 2: Add sample code to your CodeCommit repository](#codecommit-add-code)\.

 1. With your new repository open in the console, choose **Clone URL** on the top right of the page, and then choose **Clone SSH**\.
 The address to clone your Git repository is copied to your clipboard\.